Grocery OS can increase the delivery capacity and profitability of any grocer-controlled pickup/delivery fulfillment operation.

-Following the debut of Whole Foods Market’s delivery-only store in Brooklyn, e-grocer Farmstead has revealed that as well as expanding its own brand nationally, it’s making its in-house grocery delivery software Grocery OS available to other national and regional grocers, to help those businesses compete more effectively with online behemoth Amazon, parent company of Whole Foods .
+Following the debut of Whole Foods Market’s delivery-only store in Brooklyn, e-grocer Farmstead has revealed that as well as expanding its own brand nationally, it’s making its in-house grocery delivery software, Grocery OS, available to other national and regional grocers, to help those businesses compete more effectively with online behemoth Amazon, parent company of Whole Foods Market.

 According to Farmstead, Grocery OS instantly increases the delivery capacity and profitability of any grocer-controlled pickup/delivery fulfillment operation, whether from an existing public store, new dark store or delivery-only warehouse.
 It also allows grocers to control their own marketing, order picking, packing and delivery operations.

 The company noted that a “Top 3 US grocer” has already deployed the solution, “which helped them rapidly and inexpensively expand delivery capacity in multiple regional markets on the East Coast.”

 “As COVID-19 drives skyrocketing online grocery adoption, many grocers are realizing that a new way forward is required immediately,” said Pradeep Elankumaran, co-founder and CEO of Burlingame, California-based Farmstead.
 “Existing third-party delivery options increase customers’ costs to levels approximately 20% higher than what the typical U.S. household can support each week, and increase grocers’ fulfillment costs to unsustainable levels.
 New robotics options increase grocers’ expenses dramatically without actually driving the additional growth required to get to profitability.”

 In response, the grocery industry has started hiring its own pick and delivery workforces, while resorting to delivery-only dark-store options in a bid to boost delivery capacity while refining costs, with Amazon leading the charge.